MetanoKid/coding-scars/_drafts/log-window-0.md

 I investigated what I could do and how.
 Then, what I really wanted to have.
 Then made an initial version and started writing a very long post on how to do it, step by step, and realized the approach was pretty boring.

 After that I decided I'd start again but stay on point, have more screenshots while showing most of the code.
 With a bit of luck this approach is more engaging and you don't get bored!

+Still, it took me way more than I expected and writing these posts delayed it even more.
+I plan on using this log window soon in other projects and validate its utility.

 # Road map